secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 GitLab goes through 2 compensation reviews:

 1. **Annual Compensation Review** - Happens in the fourth quarter of each year.
 This is when Compensation Calculator inputs are reviewed and when majority of compensation is reviewed for team members.
 Any changes will be processed with an effective date of February 1st.
-1. **Targeted Mid-Year Increase Review** - For team members hired in November to January.
+1. **Targeted Mid-Year Increase Review (previously called "catch-up" review)** - For team members hired in November to January.
 The process starts in August with an effective date of September 1st.

 ## Annual Compensation Review